 The Hittites were masters of strategy and cunning.
 They executed feints, marches and counter-marches to confuse enemy, and before the battle of Kadesh succeeded in concealing their whole army from the Egyptians.
 Their objective always was to catch the enemy army in the open, where their chariots could be deployed to maximum effect.
 The enemies’ best hope was to avoid a pitched battle, disperse his troops and wage guerrilla warfare.

-Exactly what the weapons and armour of Hittite soldiers was is not clear.
+Exactly what the weapons and armor of Hittite soldiers was is not clear.
 The weapons used by the chariot-borne warriors were apparently the lance and the bow.
 However, Hittite carved figures show warriors wearing only belted kilt and helmet, and carrying short sword and battle axes, and on Egyptian carvings Hittite soldiers appear in long robes and armed with long spears.
 Perhaps these varied representations show the heterogeneous nature of Hittite forces, drawn as they were for a wide variety of peoples.
 The army which fought at the battle of Kadesh , for example, the largest ever mustered by a Hittite king, included contingents from every part of his empire, and from every possible ally and vassal.

 The Hittite army contained sappers in connection with the construction of fortifications and for use in siege warfare.
 Prolonged sieges were sometimes required, and the Hittites had battering-rams and siege towers.
-They were also masters of defence – massive defensive walls surrounded their cities and fortresses, with gateways designed to make it as hard as possible to fight a way through.
+They were also masters of defense – massive defensive walls surrounded their cities and fortresses, with gateways designed to make it as hard as possible to fight a way through.

 On the north and west frontiers of the empire, where wild tribes threatened to raid, lines of fortresses guarded Hittite territory.
 The garrisons of these fortresses must have been permanent troops, rather than those mustered for a particular campaign.
 These garrison troops were probably made up of mercenaries, at least in part.